JuliaLang/julia/doc/src/manual/metaprogramming.md

     [closures](https://en.wikipedia.org/wiki/Closure_(computer_programming)) cannot be applied.

     `eval` and defining new macros should be typically used as a last resort.
-It is almost never a good idea to use `Meta.parse` or convert an arbitrary string into julia code.
+It is almost never a good idea to use `Meta.parse` or convert an arbitrary string into Julia code.
+For manipulating Julia code, use the `Expr` data structure directly to avoid the complexity of how Julia syntax is parsed.

     The best uses of metaprogramming often implement most of their functionality in runtime helper functions, striving to minimize the amount of code they generate.